-The scope of work at USGBC reaches beyond LEED to include a robust chapter network, the Center for Green Schools, the Center for Green Building and Human Health, and the development and deployment of a variety of technology platforms to support green building data collection and analysis, including LEEDOnline, the LEED Dynamic Plaque, and the Green Building Information Gateway (GBIG.org).
+The scope of work at USGBC reaches beyond LEED to include a robust chapter network, the Center for Green Schools, a strong advocacy initiative, and the development and deployment of a variety of technology platforms to support green building data collection and analysis, including LEED Online, the LEED Dynamic Plaque, and the Green Building Information Gateway (GBIG.org).

-Rick serves on numerous boards and advisory committees, including the Green Building Certification Institute, Center for Health and the Global Environment at the Harvard School of Public Health, the American Architectural Foundation, Delos, Watsco, and the World Green Building Council where he served as Chair from 2011 to 2013.
-Rick currently chairs the Scaling Sustainable Buildings Action Network of the Clinton Global Initiative.
-Among his honors are the Charles H. Percy Award for Public Service from the Alliance to Save Energy, the prestigious Olmsted Award from the American Society of Landscape Architects, and the Arents Award from Syracuse University.
+Rick serves on numerous boards and advisory committees, including the Center for Health and the Global Environment at the Harvard School of Public Health, Delos, Watsco, and the World Green Building Council where he served as Chair from 2011 to 2013.